National Comedy Center Named A “Top 25 Family Weekend Getaway” - NewsBreak

 World’s Largest Rubber Duck in Erie

-The World's Tallest Duck travels worldwide to a variety of festivals and events, but for the next few days, mama duck will be here in Erie.
+ERIE, Pa.
+(Erie News Now) — The World’s Tallest Duck travels worldwide to a variety of festivals and events, but for the next few days, mama duck will be in Erie.
 Mama Duck is 61ft high, 64ft wide, and 74ft long.
 She weighs 1500lbs before being put in the water.
-In 2014, Craig Samborski brought...

 RELATED LOCAL CHANNELS